xchgaur/dsnd_stackoverflow_blogpost/README.md

 2) Is there a difference in job satisfaction across the countries?
 3) What are the most important factors for employed people which come into consideration while applying for jobs?

+# Data
+The data is Stackoverflow survey results for 2017.
+Link: https://insights.stackoverflow.com/survey

+# Approach
+We are using CRISP_DM process to solve the problem:This invlolves below major steps:
+- Business Understanding
+- Data Understanding
+- Data Preparation
+- Modelling
+- Conclusion

-File Descriptions
+# File Descriptions

-1) Stackoverflow.ipynb: juypter notebook with the implementation
+1) Stackoverflow.ipynb: juypter notebook with the implementation for the project
-2) Stackoverflow.html

-#Packages
+2) Stackoverflow.html: html version of the notebook

+# Packages
 seaborn matplotlib numpy pandas sklearn

 # Results